-Their evangelist, Brian Haines was willing to share with my readers here, his notes on the valuable details of the process of their merger which I believe will be quite useful to other congregations considering the upsides to this option as a way to join forces in the building up their local congregations.
+Their evangelist, Brian Haines, was willing to share with my readers his notes on the valuable details of the process of their merger which I believe will be quite useful to other congregations considering the upsides to this option as a way to join forces in the building up of their local congregations.
 Though it is a collection of notes, I think you’ll agree, it is also a story of introspection, honesty both with oneself and others, and the beauty of interdependence.
 It’s a story of humility, ascertaining and acknowledging what God says matters and distinguishing that from what’s irrelevant.
-It's a story of having the courage to engage in hard conversations and the conscientiousness to give attention to detail around the holy worship of God.
+It's a story about having the courage to engage in hard conversations and the conscientiousness to give attention to detail around the holy worship of God.

 July 22, 2022: